jmrphy/media_civil_war/media_civil_war.md

 a tenfold decrease in the likelihood of observing civil war in a particular country-year.

-The general pacification theory is highly parsimonious and robustly explains an important part of the relationship between mass media and civil war onset, yet its implications have empirically and logically puzzling aspects.
-First, if mass media density decreases the likelihood of civil war as strongly and robustly as Warren argues, one might expect the global proliferation of mass media since the 1950s to be associated with some corresponding decrease in the global prevalence of civil war.
-It is puzzling that in the post-war period, the international system's most rapid and widespread proliferation of mass media has coincided with its most dramatic increases in civil war.
-This apparent contradiction does not inherently falsify the general pacification theory, for of course it is possible that other drivers of civil war onset have simply outweighed the pacifying effect of mass media.
-Nonetheless, that an exponential increase in civil wars around the world coincides so closely with an exponential increase in mass media density raises the possibility that the effect of mass media on civil war onset is not as simple as the general pacification theory suggests.

-The first logical shortcoming of the general pacification theory is that the unique logic of mass communications which benefits the state's inclusive national appeals more than insurgents' divisive appeals is not linearly increasing with mass media density but is rather contingent on a certain threshold of mass media density.
+The general pacification theory has two key logical shortcomings.
+First, the unique logic of mass communications which is expected to benefit the state's inclusive national appeals more than insurgents' divisive appeals should not be linearly increasing with mass media density but should rather be contingent on a certain threshold of mass media density.
 To the degree mass media simply lower the costs of communication, they empower insurgents no less than the state [@Camber:2013ul, 120].
 The crucial reason why mass media disproportionately amplify the normative influence of the state (why there are increasing marginal returns to the production of influence) is that receivers believe the message is widely spread